hcpss-banderson/ansible-role-tasc/README.md

 # Tasc Ansible Role

-An ansible role for installing and configurint Tasc
+An ansible role for installing and configuring Tasc

 ## License